Alicia Vikander in The Danish Girl. Photo: Universal Pictures

 Roy Andersson made a name for himself in 1970 with A Swedish Love Story (En kärlekshistoria), about teenage love.
 Giliap (1975), was crushed by the critics, and it was not until 2000 that perfectionist Andersson completed his third feature, Songs from the Second Floor (Sånger från andra våningen) – a major success.
 You, the Living (Du levande, 2007) and A Pigeon Sat on a Branch Reflecting on Existence (En duva satt på en gren och funderade på tillvaron, 2014) follow in the same theme and imagery – the latter won a series of prizes, including the Golden Lion in Venice 2014.

 Many of Ella Lemhagen’s films target a younger audience, such as The boy with the golden pants (Pojken med guldbyxorna, 2014).
 She has won several international prizes, including two Crystal Bears from Berlin, for The Crown Jewels (Kronjuvelerna, 2011) and Tsatsiki (Tsatsiki, morsan och polisen, 1999).
-All Roads Lead to Rome (2015) starring Sarah Jessica Parker is her first non-Swedish film.
+In 2015, her first non-Swedish film came out — All Roads Lead to Rome, a romantic comedy starring Sarah Jessica Parker.

 Alicia Vikander receiving an Academy Award for for best actress in a supporting role (The Danish Girl) in 2016.

 When Alicia Vikander received an award for best actress in a supporting role (The Danish Girl) at the 2016 Academy Awards, she did so as the first Swedish actress to win since Ingrid Bergman picked up her third award for Best Supporting Actress (Murder on the Orient Express) in 1975.
 Ingrid Bergman’s two previous Oscars were for Best Actress (Gaslight, award in 1945, and Anastasia, in 1957.